 BJU Press Video Courses

-A curriculum option BJU Press offers is video courses.
+A curriculum option they offer is video courses.

-You can access these either online through their Homeschool Hub or purchase the DVDs.
+You can access these either online through their Homeschool Hub or by purchasing the DVDs.

 With the video courses, students watch the videos and then work through the lessons at their own pace.

-When you register for video courses, you’ll also receive paper workbooks and tests for your student to work through as well.
+When you register for video courses, you’ll also receive paper workbooks and tests for your student to work through.

 Just like with their textbooks, you can purchase the curriculum by grade or by subject.